 For the best casting performance a baitcasting rod is preferred as a baitcaster reel can cast much further than a spinning reel once a sufficient weight is used.

-However for beginners it is generally acepted that a spinning rod setup is the easiest to handle and learn how to cast.
+However when choosing a rod for beginners it is generally accepted that a spinning rod setup is the easiest to handle and learn how to cast.

 How to Choose a Fishing Rod